Blacksmith optionally caches your Docker layers to speed up your workflows

 in your workflow, but are instead calling Docker commands directly or are using the docker/bake-action

-, you can still cache your Docker layers by setting up a Blacksmith buildx builder before interacting with Docker.
+, you can still cache your Docker layers by setting up a Blacksmith builder before interacting with Docker.

 This builder will be hydrated with the layer cache from previous runs and will commit the updated layer cache at the end of the job.